 Step Sheet: Click here to download.

-In 2002, Tom Brady was saying “Come celebrate with me!” as he won the first Superbowl championship of his career.
+In 2002, Tom Brady was saying “Come celebrate with me!” as he won the first Superbowl championship of his career; and so was Kelly Clarkson as she won American Idol in its premiere season!
 But Jo Thompson was saying “Come Dance With Me” as she crafted yet another very cool classic line dance.

 And also, for this one a special treat!
-I can’t believe I found the video below where the singer of Come Dance With Me is at Vegas Dance Explosion to join Jo Thompson as she dances her classic!
+See the video below where the singer of Come Dance With Me is at Vegas Dance Explosion to join Jo Thompson as she dances her classic!
 Check it out!

 14. Wave On Wave – Alan Birchall (2003)